erickma1/Module1_Hello_Microverse/README.md

   <br/>

   # Hello Microverse Project
-  > This is a training project on HTML, CSS and Linters
+  > This is a training project GitHub flow and Linters
 </div>